Understanding the bullwhip effect in supply chains

 Another method to prevent the bullwhip effect is to reduce the size of orders and constantly offer good product prices as a way to prevent surges resulting from promotional discounts.
 Not only that, but improving customer service and eliminating causes for customer order cancellations will also contribute to more smooth ordering patterns.

 The bullwhip effect can be a serious threat to businesses and should not be taken lightly by supply chain professionals.
 To prevent the impact of the bullwhip effect and minimize impact to the their revenue, business professionals should be actively trying to prevent it.
-A good start is to opt for an innovative training and development program to educate employees about the bullwhip effect, which could be as simple as having your employees take part in our Beer Game simulation.
+A good start is to opt for an innovative supply chain training and development program to educate employees about the bullwhip effect, which could be as simple as having your employees take part in our Beer Game simulation.